pieterw2w/apie/README.md

 - **W2w\Lib\Apie\Controllers\PostController**: handles ```POST /{resource class}/``` requests to create a new resource
 - **W2w\Lib\Apie\Controllers\PutController**: handles ```PUT /{resource class}/{id}``` requests to modify an existing resource

+## Apie vs. Api Platform
+This library is heavily inspired by the Symfony Api Platform, but there are some changes:
+- This library is framework agnostic and requires a wrapper library to make it work in a framework.
+Api Platform core is framework agnostic, but it is hard to setup outside the symfony framework.
+- In the Api Platform a resource provider or persister determines if it can persist or retrieve a specific resource with a supports() method.
+For Apie the resource class is explicitly linked to a service making it easier to select which HTTP methods are available.
+- Both libraries use the symfony serializer component with their own object normalizer, but Apie is closer to the default ObjectNormalizer.
+- API Platform has no default serialization group if no serialization group is selected.
+- So far APIE has less functionality for standards (JSON+LD, HAL) and no GraphQL support.
+Eventually we might add it.
+- APIE is better capable of having api resources without an id.